rosslh/skribbler/README.md

 ### Features
 1. Possible answers are shown below the game screen, with answers that are confirmed to have been used before bolded
+2. If enabled, the script will automatically guess plausible answers
-2. The input field turns green if input is a valid guess, orange/red if not
+3. The input field turns green if input is a valid guess, orange/red if not
-3. Input field has a characters remaining indicator
+4. Input field has a characters remaining indicator
-4. When drawing, links to Google image results for the topic are provided for easy reference
+5. When drawing, links to Google image results for the topic are provided for easy reference
-5. Move audio button to the right so that it doesn't cover the countdown clock
+6. Move audio button to the right so that it doesn't cover the countdown clock

 ### How it works (read before installing)
 * This script builds up a database of encountered correct answers so it can provide possible answers as you play.